How to set custom .htaccess rules?

 example.com/htdocs/.
 In these folders, you can create a new file with the name

 .htaccess.
 In this file, you can put your .htaccess rules.

-Note that the file name starts with a dot and doesn't have a "file extension".
-Windows notoriously has some problems with file names like that (MacOS and Linux less so) so you may want to create it through the File Manager in your control panel instead.
+Note that it’s easiest to create this file through our file manager.
+Since the file name starts with a dot and doesn’t have a name before the “extension”, computers may handle the file weridly.
+Windows notoriously has some problems with file names like that (MacOS and Linux less so).

 Most scripts already include a .htaccess file.
-In that case, you can edit the file which is already in the htdocs folder rather than create a new one.
+In that case, you can edit the file which is already in your website folder instead of creating a new one.